-As it is our largest expense, personnel expenses for employee salaries and benefits are a major priority in our fiscal year 2020 budget.
-Included in these personnel expenses is a 3% merit increase to our staff effective July 1, 2019.
+As it is our largest expense, personnel expenses for employee salaries and benefits are a major priority in our fiscal year 2021 budget.
+Included in these personnel expenses is a 2% merit increase to our staff effective July 1, 2020.

-Along with these increases in personnel expenses which drive up total operating expenses, the Jail is faced with a decline in our inmate average daily population (ADP) for fiscal year 2020.
-Decreased ADP negatively impacts revenues and expenses, thus causing our user localities to be required to contribute a larger portion to balance the Jail's budget.
-Revenues are lower in internet visitation, Compensation Board per diem reimbursements, etc. as a result of a decreased inmate population.
-Unfortunately, the Jail also has many fixed expenses including insurances, medical services contract, maintenance contracts, etc. which remain constant despite the decline in inmate population.
-As the inmate population decreases the per diem cost to support these fixed expenses increases proportionately which causes a higher per diem rate for our user localities.
-In FY19 our Operational Per Diem rate to our localities was \$39.10.
-This increased 7.42% to a \$42.00 Operational Per Diem Rate in FY20 because ADP decreased.
-For FY20 we included a temporary Reserve Fund to help minimize the effect the decrease in ADP has on our user localities.
+These increases in personnel expenses along with increases in other fixed costs, such as insurances and service contracts, increases our total operating expenses thus causing our user localities to be required to contribute a larger portion to balance the Jail's budget.
+As such, the per diem cost to support these fixed expenses increases proportionately which causes a higher per diem rate for our user localities.
+In FY20 our Operational Per Diem rate to our localities was \$42.00.
+This increased 1.78% to a \$42.75 Operational Per Diem Rate in FY21 because of increased fixed costs.
+For FY21 we included a temporary Reserve Fund to help minimize the effect the increase in fixed expenses has on our user localities.
 This Reserve Fund is to be used from prior year surpluses only in the event that the Jail's expenses are more than its revenues.